mtheadley/SystemHealthPreso/PITCHME.md

 ### More Thinking...
 ##### Mongo

-I can execute a command against Mongo and determine based on the results if things are healthy.
+I can execute a raw command against Mongo and determine based on the results if things are healthy.

-(DBStat)

 +++